Uniqueness of critical points of the second Neumann eigenfunctions on triangles: Introduction

-Our approach follows the method of continuity in \cite{JN00, JM20, JM22ar}.
-Starting with a triangle ${T}^{0}$ with the monotonicity property of the second eigenfunction, we construct a continuously varying family of triangles ${T}^{t}$ with ${T}^{1}$ being the target triangle, aiming to prove the same property for ${T}^{1}$.
-The initial domain that we choose is a special triangle (e.g., the half equilateral triangle or the right isosceles triangle), for such triangle the corresponding eigenfunction ${u}^{0}$ is explicitly known and has the monotonicity property.
-Suppose the monotonicity property is preserved till $\bar{t}$ for some $\bar{t}$.
-The fact that the eigenfunction depends continuously in $t$ implies that the monotonicity property is true for $\bar{t}$ and for $t\leq\bar{t}$.
-For the second eigenfunction on the critial triangle ${T}^{\bar{t}}$ (and also on every triangle ${T}^{t}$, $t \leq \bar{t}$), we will derive two key facts: \begin{itemize} \item The tangential derivative is nonzero along the interior of two longest sides. \item The eigenfunction is nonzero at all vertices, except in the case of super-equilateral triangles. \end{itemize} These two facts play an important role in the proof of \autoref{thm12}, and indicate certain ``stability" property under domain perturbation.
-Once these properties are firmly established, the monotonicity property remains valid beyond time $t = \bar{t}$ and eventually for all $t\in[0, 1]$.
+Our approach follows the method of continuity in \cite{JN00} as well as in \cite{CLW19, JM20, JM22ar}.
+Starting from a triangle ${T}^{0}$ for which the second eigenfunction is known to be monotone, we construct a continuously varying family of triangles ${T}^{t}$ with ${T}^{1}$ being the target triangle, and aim to prove the same property for ${T}^{1}$.
+The initial domain we choose is a special triangle (e.g., the half-equilateral triangle or the right isosceles triangle), for which the corresponding eigenfunction ${u}^{0}$ is explicit and has the desired monotonicity.
+Assume the monotonicity property persists up to some $\bar{t}$.
+By the continuous dependence of eigenfunctions on ${t}$, the property then holds at $\bar{t}$ and for ${t} \leq \bar{t}$.
+For the second eigenfunction on the critical triangle ${T}^{\bar{t}}$ (and also on every ${T}^{t}$ with ${t} \leq \bar{t}$), we will establish two key facts: \begin{itemize} \item The tangential derivative is nonzero along the interiors of the two longest sides. \item The eigenfunction is nonzero at all vertices, except in the superequilateral case. \end{itemize} These two facts play an important role in the proof of \autoref{thm12} and indicate certain stability under domain perturbations.
+Once they are established, the monotonicity property remains valid beyond ${t} = \bar{t}$ and eventually for all ${t} \in [0, 1]$.

-The study of uniqueness of non-vertex critical point holds pivotal significance within the context of the hot spots conjecture.
-The proof of uniqueness of non-vertex critical point for triangle ${T}^{t}$ ($t\leq \bar{t}$) has three steps.
-Applying the maximum principle to the angular derivative, one can exclude the critical points in a large portion of two longest sides of the triangle (see \autoref{lma31}).
-With the help of some eigenvalue inequality (see \eqref{CGY0327}), we can conclude the nonexistence of non-vertex critical point on rest of two longest sides (see \autoref{thm36}).
-The uniqueness of non-vertex critical point in the shortest side follows by global analysis of nodal line of some directional derivatives (see \autoref{lma35}).
+The uniqueness of a non-vertex critical point plays a pivotal role in the hot spots conjecture.
+For a triangle ${T}^{t}$ with ${t} \leq \bar{t}$, the proof proceeds in three steps.
+First, by applying the maximum principle to the angular derivative, we exclude critical points on a large portion of the two longest sides (see \autoref{lma31}).
+Second, using an eigenvalue inequality (see \eqref{CGY0327}) and taking the directional derivative as a test function, we rule out non-vertex critical points on the remaining parts of those two sides (see \autoref{thm38}).
+Third, a global analysis of the nodal lines of suitable directional derivatives yields the uniqueness of a non-vertex critical point on the shortest side (see \autoref{lma35}).